nav_sign

 nthu

-Masters of Science in Computer Science (MSc CS)September 2021 - Present
+Masters in Computer Science (MSc CS)September 2021 - August 2024

 University of Montréal

-Advisor: Associate Professor Irina Rish
+Advisor: Professor Irina Rish

 Montréal, Canada